darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/select.md

 # module controls

 select all
-: Select all images in the current view (collection), with respect to the filters.
+: Select all images shown in the current lighttable view

 select none
 : De-select all images.